-Upon acceptance to the College, a new student is required to have had a physical examination conducted within the past year.
+Upon acceptance to the College, a new student is required to complete the Student Health Form with a physical examination having been conducted within the past year.
 In accordance with New York State law, all students born on or after January 1, 1957, are required to prove immunity to measles, mumps, and rubella.
 These students must provide adequate evidence of immunity in order to ensure their class registration.
 Other vaccinations are recommended, as detailed on the Student Health Form sent to students upon their acceptance to the College.

 In addition, NYS legislation requires all students, regardless of age, to make an informed decision about whether to receive the meningitis vaccine.
 Information about the disease and vaccine is on the Student Health Form.
-College students, particularly freshmen living on campus, are urged to consider vaccination.
+College students, particularly first year students living on campus, are urged to consider vaccination.
 Further information about the risks of contracting meningitis is available from the CDC and the National Meningitis Association (NMAUS).